 Brimful Of Asha.

 I was listening to the Cerys Matthews show on BBC 6 Music yesterday and it was mentioned that Ashalata Bhosale had passed away at the age of 92.
-I was sorry to hear that news because although not being Indian I wasn’t at all familiar with
+I was sorry to hear that news.
+I'm not Indian so I wasn’t at all familiar with

 her work, but I knew her name because she was the inspiration